WalkerInTheVoid/WurmMods/README.md

  * Bounty can be paid to player's bank account, instead of to inventory as coins
  * Multiplier for all bounties in general, for ease of fine-tuning for your server
  * Multiplier for player-bred creatures is configurable (default is 0.1, or one-tenth)
+ * Bounties can be paid out of thin air (thus unlimited bounty payments) or from the kingdom coffers
+ * Non-hostile, same-kingdom creatures can be set to pay out no bounty

 ### BulkMod
  * Enables placing hot items into BSBs and FSBs, no need to wait for them to cool down.